 - Shade: This is not a valid reason for removal, however in a case where medical documentation is submitted stating that tree-shade to a property is affecting a person's health, then judicious crown thinning of tree/s may be permitted

-- Leaf/flower/fruit fall: This is not regarded as sufficient reason to prune and/or remove trees
+- Leaf/flower/fruit fall: Tree fall is a natural part of a trees life cycle and is not regarded as a sufficient reason to prune and/or remove trees

 - A healthy tree on vacant residential zoned land well clear of boundaries and no building work has been approved